 This emerging area of law has seen a surge in demand thanks to the 2020 pandemic and shows no signs of slowing down.
 With this heightened importance on health and hygiene, more people will be seeking legal advice and guidance on obtaining more affordable and accessible healthcare.

-According to bills currently being drafted in Congress, the intent is to legalize marijuana across the country while establishing federal protections for financial institutions that provide services to state-legal cannabis businesses.
+With federal bills likely to be re-introduced in 2023, marijuana may become legalized across the country while establishing federal protections for financial institutions that provide services to state-legal cannabis businesses.

 Energy law includes the use, taxation, legal provision, and regulation of renewable and non-renewable energy.
 This emerging area of law is complex.
 Most energy lawyers act as in-house counsel for corporations to help clients stay compliant with current energy laws and regulations.
 They also often help with litigation and formal hearings if compliance issues arise with agreements relating to energy harvesting, production, and use.